cypherhaus/lsd/README.md

 Readme Todos

-- Guide on database functions/triggers
+[] A Guide on database functions/triggers